 A guide for newcomers

 What does it mean to be a newcomer in Berlin?
 What does it mean to be a newcomer and a refugee in Berlin?
-These questions are the starting point for the collective mapping project “Arriving in Berlin” – researched and developed by Hamidullah Ehrari, Mohammad Yari, Farhad Ramazanali, Alhadi Aldebs, residents of Haus Leo, in cooperation with Haus der Kulturen der Welt, Berlin.
+These questions are the starting point for the collective mapping project “Arriving in Berlin” – researched and developed by Hamidullah Ehrari, Mohammad Yari, Farhad Ramazanali, Alhadi Aldebs, residents of Haus Leo in 2015/16, in cooperation with Haus der Kulturen der Welt, Berlin.

 The map is especially meant to support refugees in answering question like: Where in Berlin do I find free counseling services for refugees?
 Where can I attend free German classes?
 Where can I find a doctor who speaks Farsi?
 Where do I find a library to read, study or have access to the Internet?